Garrett Motion (GTX)

 Our U.S. and non-U.S. tax liabilities are dependent, in part, upon the distribution of income among various jurisdictions in which we operate.

-Our future results of operations could be adversely affected by changes in the effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, changes in tax laws, regulations and judicial rulings (or changes in the interpretation thereof), changes in generally accepted accounting principles, changes in the valuation of deferred tax assets and liabilities, the results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures and various other governmental enforcement initiatives.
-Our tax expense includes estimates of tax reserves and reflects other estimates and assumptions, including assessments of our future earnings which could impact the valuation of our deferred tax assets.
-Changes in tax laws or regulations will increase tax uncertainty and may adversely impact our provision for income taxes.
-Changes in tax laws are likely to arise due to the base erosion and profit shifting project that was completed by the Organization for Economic Cooperation and Development ("OECD").
-The OECD Pillar 2 initiative recommends a 15% global minimum tax with respect to earnings in each country.
-Pillar 2 has been adopted by the EU for implementation by its Member States into national legislation by the end of 2023 and may be adopted by other jurisdictions, including the U.S. Under these rules, we may be required to pay a "top-up" tax to the extent that our effective tax rate is below 15% in any jurisdiction.
-To the extent these rules are enacted in countries that we operate in, it is possible that the we could experience uncertainty and adverse impacts on our effective tax rate.
+Our future results of operations could be adversely affected by changes in our effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, changes in tax laws, regulations and judicial rulings (or changes in the interpretation thereof), changes in generally accepted accounting principles, changes in the valuation of deferred tax assets and liabilities, the results of audits and examinations of previously filed tax returns and continuing assessments of our tax exposures and various other governmental enforcement initiatives.
+Our tax expense includes estimates of tax reserves and reflects other estimates and assumptions, including assessments of our future earnings, which could impact the valuation of our deferred tax assets.
+Changes in tax laws or regulations, such as the Pillar 2 initiative of the Organization for Economic Cooperation and Development, could increase tax uncertainty and may adversely impact our effective tax rate and provision for income taxes.

 Environmental / Social - Risk 1